“Let me in poverty, were I bejeweled, I would have no garden in which to ponder.”-Ibn Al Amine

 To have the means to provide for yourself & your family is a gift.
 To have more than what you need is a Trust from Allah (swt).
-There are those in need within our immediate family, neighborhood, state, country and beyond on a global level.
-Instead of having a house and garage full of useless clutter, lets use more money to help our fellow brothers & sisters in humanity, including the orphans.
+There are those in need within our immediate family, neighborhood, state, country and on a global level.
+Let us help our fellow brothers & sisters in humanity, including the orphans.

 “We buy things we don’t need with money we don’t have to impress people we don’t like.”-Dave Ramsey